kanidm/webauthn-rs/fido-key-manager/README.md

 Command | Description | Requirements
 ------- | ----------- | ------------
-`info` | get information about connected authenticators `selection` | request user presence on a connected authenticator | CTAP 2.1 `set-pin` | sets a PIN on an authenticator which doesn't already have a PIN set `change-pin` | changes a PIN on an authenticator which has a PIN set `factory-reset` | resets an authenticator to factory defaults, deleting all key material
+`info` | get information about connected authenticators `selection` | request user presence on a connected authenticator `set-pin` | sets a PIN on an authenticator which doesn't already have a PIN set `change-pin` | changes a PIN on an authenticator which has a PIN set `factory-reset` | resets an authenticator to factory defaults, deleting all key material